 Are you interested in learning about the Bowflex and Bowflex rowing machine models?

-I break down the different benefits of using a Bowflex, as well as which Bowflex models change into a rowing machine.
+In this review, I break down the different benefits of using a Bowflex, as well as which Bowflex models change into a rowing machine.
+I’ve used a couple of different models at this point and have several thoughts to share.

 You can also read my opinion on choosing between a “traditional” rowing machine and Bowflex machine in my “Final Thoughts” section.
 Feel free to reach out with any questions as well!